 Getting the Right Legal Help

 Keep in mind though that just because an heir disagrees with the decisions of a loved one, it does not automatically mean that there are sufficient grounds to contest or challenge a will or an accounting.
 A person must have solid evidence.
 Because will contests and challenges are complex, hiring a New York probate and estate attorney to represent you is crucial to obtaining a positive outcome in your favor.
-Mike Saint Pre represents estates, beneficiaries, heirs and other interested parties to an estate in connection with all estate and tax matters, including will contests and challenges.
+Yulia Vangorodska represents estates, beneficiaries, heirs and other interested parties to an estate in connection with all estate and tax matters, including will contests and challenges.

 If you need assistance with a will contest or challenge, you should give us a call now.
 We will help.